Zookal/dataengineer_test/ANSWERS.md

 ### Production Environment and Scalability
   What would be your recommendations in terms of tools and process?

-  * Depending on the requirements, and I would declare some assumptions.
+  * Depending on the requirements / SLAs, and I would declare some assumptions.

   * In terms of tools, instead of using pandas, I'll use distributed processing frameworks